 You’ll have goosebumps listening to a Civil War expert eloquently describe the failure of Pickett’s Charge as you gaze out at the battlefield where American history was made.

-Don’t forget to historic site where President Abraham Lincoln made his famous speech, the Gettysburg Address, on November 19, 1863.
+Don’t forget to historic site where President Lincoln made his famous speech, the Gettysburg Address, on November 19, 1863.

 Stand in the Gettysburg National Cemetery, maintained by the National Park Service, to give your kids a chance to see what they are already learning about in school.